GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/CloudSQL/README.md

 ## [Team Admin] Cleaning up

-When done with testing, cleanup the resources by deleting the `CloudSQL` CRs.
+When done with testing, clean up the resources by deleting the `CloudSQL` CRs:

 ```
 kubectl delete cloudsql myteam -n ${NAMESPACE}